 Shore excursions guarantee your return to the ship and are a good way to ensure your spot to visit Vatican or Colosseum (this is only an example – if you book a tour going to the Vatican, the ticket is included).
-In the busy cities overcrowded with people and tourists, getting inside the venues can be a true nightmare and you can face long lines even if you pre-book your ticket online.
+In busy cities overcrowded with people and tourists, getting inside the venues can be a true nightmare and you can face long lines even if you pre-book your ticket online.

 By booking a ship shore excursion, you can avoid the headache and let the tour operator arrange everything for you.

-Disadvantages Of Booking a Shore Excursion With the Cruise Ship
+Disadvantages of Booking a Shore Excursion with the Cruise Ship

 In this following part of the article, I will write about several disadvantages of booking a shore excursion with your cruise ship.

-1. The Prices Of Cruise Chip Shore Excursions Are Higher
+1. The Prices of Cruise Chip Shore Excursions are Higher

 This is a fact, although it varies on cruise companies and depends on a port of call.
 According to my experience, the same shore excursions you book with a cruise line, you can also book with an independent tour operator as well, for a cheaper price.